craigmbooth/contemplativeneuroscience/_posts/2025-05-11-depersonalization-and-meditation.md

 title:  "Depersonalization and Meditation"
 date:   2025-05-11
 categories: pain mae
+theme: adverse-effects
 doi: 10.1080/00332747.1990.11024497
+meta_description: "When is depersonalization pathological versus beneficial?
+This 1990 study shows how long-term meditators experience dissociative states as calm awareness rather than distress.
+Symbolic interpretation transforms identical experiences into either spiritual growth or psychological disorder."
 snippet: "Can depersonalization be a sign of progress rather than pathology?
 This paper explores how long-term meditators experience self-detachment not as dysfunction, but as a calm and continuous mode of awareness—one shaped by meaning, not fear.
 A deep dive into how interpretation transforms experience."
 citation: "Castillo, R. J. (1990).
 Depersonalization and Meditation.
 Psychiatry, 53(2), 158–168.
 [10.1080/00332747.1990.11024497](https://doi.org/10.1080/00332747.1990.11024497)"